 When should I do the nitrate limitation approach?
 Is it suitable for all tanks?

 You can do it if your goal is to grow plants more slowly and choose a combination of plants that grow well in lean conditions.
 This approach is usually done with rooted plants in rich substrate.
 One must also look out for conditions becoming too lean, and supplementing with nutrients at the correct time.
 Overly lean conditions may give rise to unhealthy plants in long run, so enriching the soil is important if doing this method over long term.
-Certain species such as Ludwigia pantanal grow more stable with richer water column dosing.
+Certain species such as Ludwigia pantanal grow more stable with richer water column dosing as a whole.

 Isn't it problematic that the nitrate is 0ppm?
-Is that part of npk how do plants live like this?

 The plants in these tanks are rooted in aquasoil - so they can get Nitrogen through the soil.
 Some N also leaks from the substrate over time.
 Plants will calibrate their growth to match available nutrients - so their growth rates just slow down when N is scarce.
 This often give more compact, smaller forms which aquascapers find useful.
 However, one must also determine when N source drops too low in the long horizon, which can result in unhealthy plants.
 Depending on the species, some plants are better scavenging low levels of nutrients better than others, so overall plant choice in such tanks need to be taken into account.